gerth2/gerth2.github.io/_drafts/vonneumann.md

 Phew, that was a lot, and way more hand-wavey than I had initially intended.
 None the less, we still have built up an understanding of what the main components of a processor are, how those things come to be from smaller digital circuits, and how they can execute individual stored instructions.

-Next up, we'll take a survery of common programming language constructs, and dig into how those constructs might be implemented in assembly code.
+Next up, we'll take a survey of common programming language constructs, and dig into how those constructs might be implemented in assembly code.
 Coming soon!

 [^1]: For the curious, formal systems of modeling the state of analog electronics in a "digital-useful" way can [go up to having 9 states](https://en.wikipedia.org/wiki/Logic_level).